 The Security System Properties page will appear.
 Locate the property headed by the text "List of file extensions (comma-separated) that can be attached to documents via the attachment dialog.
 Extensions should not include the dot (.) e.g. xls,xlsx,doc,docx.
 Leave blank to allow all extensions."

 Extensions should not include the dot (as an example, the list might be configured to show as; xls,xlsx,doc,docx).
 Leave blank to allow an attachment to be included with any file extension.
 Add any necessary values to the end of the list.
 Each file extension type in the list should be added on the end of the list and delimited fro the previous text in that field (if any) by a comma.
 The name should not include the .dot operator as this is already assumed by the system, and doing so will cause the extension to not be properly recognized.
+The file extension should also be typed in all lower case letters, as the system, when running the comparison to the extension list, will convert the file extension to lower case.
 The default setting for this property for a new out-of-box instance is to be blank, which indicates that all file extensions are allowed.
 Thus, clearing the value in this field will allow any file extensions to be uploaded to a record on the instance.
 After making the necessary adjustments to the property, click one of the Save buttons found on the properties page (either at the top or bottom of the page).

 Alternatively, the settings of this property can be adjusted directly from the System Properties table by opening the sys_properties record with the name glide.attachment.extensions and updating the Value field of the property with the appropriate list of allowable extension types.